ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       records so that the values of their key fields are in non-decreasing order.

+   space complexity
+      The :term:`complexity` of an :term:`algorithm` or :term:`problem`
+      with a :term:`cost model` that approximates memory/storage usage.

    space/time tradeoff
       Many programs can be designed to either speed processing at the cost of additional storage, or reduce storage at the cost of